 Original elements of the building have been kept in fact: Old wooden escalators, the original entrance hall, and a few warning signs inside the tunnel.
 Make your way down the escalator, under the river towards Linkeroever.
 This part of the river offers the best views of the Antwerp skyline.

 If you are spending 2 days in Antwerp and looking for a great spot to chill out and watch the sunset then Linkeroever is your best bet!
-Bring a nice cold beer (try the local beer “een bolleke”) and watch the sun set behind the Antwerp skyline.
+Bring a nice cold beer (try the local beer “een bolleke”) and watch the sunset over the Antwerp skyline.

-Head back into town for vintage shopping in De Kloosterstraat
+13. Go vintage design shopping in De Kloosterstraat

 The Kloosterstraat in Antwerp is brimming with the coolest vintage (design) items, it reminds me ever so slightly of the Marolles in Brussels.